 Supported candidates can still receive support, and publicly state they are supported by the Co-operative Party, but can’t have the description on the ballot paper.
 Also, they can still refer to themselves as ‘Labour & Co-operative’ if elected.

 Endorsement as a Labour & Co-operative candidate is separate to any decision about funding.
 The Party has limited resources, so any financial assistance must be directed to the election of Labour and Co-operative candidates with a clear commitment to support our aims and policies.
+The amount of financial support will depend on the budget set aside by the local Party or branch for this election.

 Contents